Garganega Grape Variety: The Magic Behind Soave

 The undulating landscape of Verona is no stranger to new arrivals – invited or otherwise!
 In the pre-Roman era, it was inhabited by several ancient tribes, including the Euganei and Veneti.
 According to historians, the latter were Celtic in origin, albeit contact with the Etruscans and Greeks is believed to have heavily influenced their culture.
 The Greeks, of course, promulgated the idea of growing vines for pleasure, laying the foundations for Italy’s wine industry.
 In addition, indigenous grape varieties, such as Garganega, were probably introduced by the Greeks at this point in history; an alternative explanation is that they are genetic descendants of the original varieties.
 The Romans were no less enthusiastic about the virtues of the grape, expanding viticulture after their conquest of northern Italy in the 3rd century BC.
 Their reign endured for centuries, ending with the fall of the Western Roman Empire in 476 AD.

 Of course, that was not the end of the story.
-In the 8th century, the wider Veneto region was controlled by the Franks and subsumed into the mighty Carolingian Empire that stretched from central Italy to northern Germany.
+In the 8th century, the Franks controlled the wider Veneto region and subsumed into the mighty Carolingian Empire that stretched from central Italy to northern Germany.
 Extending their political influence to neighboring Friuli Venezia, Veneto eventually became part of the Holy Roman Empire.
 This was a very prosperous and (relatively) stable period in the area’s history – wine styles like Soave and Valpolicella were celebrated throughout the Empire.
 Garganega was one of the country’s most widely planted white varieties by this point.
 However, a King Theoderic’s court member first mentioned it centuries ago, boasting that the wine’s perfume was “as pure as a lily.”
 It’s a description that does the grape true justice.

 In the 1500s, the region fell under the influence of the Venetians, whose remit included Friuli, Lombardy, Istria, and the island of Corfu.
 Trade and shipping thrived for centuries under Venetian rule – its wine industry had morphed into one of Europe’s most profitable and export-driven.
 This peace and prosperity lasted until the early 19th century when Napoleon Bonaparte invaded in 1805.
 The next 60 years were very tumultuous, with numerous territorial wars and endless political machinations.
 But the result was positive: the Veneto region became part of a unified Italian state in 1861.
 That same decade, however, phylloxera started appearing in the southern Rhone’s vineyards.
 This poisonous louse caused havoc in several major European wine regions during the late 19th century after it was accidentally transported from the US.
 Yet, by the standards of Bordeaux and Rioja, northern Italy emerged relatively unscathed; the nation’s diverse – and often geographically isolated – regions helped to slow down the dissemination of phylloxera in Italian vineyards.
 Thus, agronomists have estimated that approximately 15% of the country’s total acreage was affected – far less than France or Spain.